roop/roop.github.io/hideandseek/index.md

 You can find out more in the [Skeptic's FAQ](/hideandseek/faq/).

-<p>Hide & Seek for iOS is currently Waiting for Review at
+<p>Hide & Seek for iOS is currently Waiting for Review at Apple.</p>
-Apple and will be released as soon as Apple approves it.</p>

 <div>
 <div class="column-container-outer">